 The Company's cash and cash equivalents are held with large financial institutions.
-The Company's receivables consist primarily of interest receivable on guaranteed investment certificates.
+The Company's receivables consist of interest receivable on guaranteed investment certificates, sales tax receivable, refundable deposits, and exploration expenses incurred on behalf of third parties.

 Management believes that credit risk concentration with respect to receivables is remote.
+The composition of receivables is as follows: